Contemplating to take the MIT Fintech Course? Here’s an honest and detailed review of the course.

-They gave me a varied views I otherwise might not have.
+They gave me varied views I otherwise might not have.
 Some bring their industry expertise, sharing freely their knowledge.
 While not everyone contributed, I think it’s important to have the positivity of handling different people and learn from each other.

 Cons of the MIT Fintech Course

 1) Messy Coordination